 Some, for example, believe that Jesus entered Jerusalem on a Sunday, held His Last Supper on a Tuesday night, was arrested before sunrise on Wednesday, was crucified during the day on Friday, buried late afternoon on Friday and resurrected before sunrise on Easter Sunday.
 Many believe that Jesus had his "Last Supper" on Thursday night, was crucified on Friday afternoon, and was resurrected sometime Saturday night or Sunday morning.

-Others teach that Jesus observed the New Testament Passover on a Tuesday night, was arrested before sunrise on Wednesday, was crucified during the day on Wednesday, buried late afternoon on Wednesday, and resurrected three full days and three nights later on Saturday.
+Others teach that Jesus observed the New Testament Passover on a Tuesday night, was arrested before sunrise on Wednesday, was killed during the day on Wednesday, buried late afternoon on Wednesday, and resurrected three full days and three nights later on Saturday.

-This article will look to the Bible and mainly focus on the days of the week for the Passover, crucifixion, resurrection, and some of the events near then.
+This article will look to the Bible and mainly focus on the days of the week for the Passover, execution, resurrection, and some of the events near then.
 It will also give perspective of various scholars, historians, and others in order to explain what happened on which day of the week.

 Here is one explanation, primarily using New Testament texts, about the day of the crucifixion and the day of the resurrection, from the 1952, the old Radio Church of God booklet titled The RESURRECTION was NOT on Sunday by the late Herbert W. Armstrong explaining this: